myscale/MyScaleDB/README.md

 clickhouse-client
 ```

-## Tutorial

-To install MyScaleDB locally or on-premise, we recommend using our `docker-compose.yml` file.
+To install MyScaleDB locally or on-premise, we recommend using our `docker-compose.yml` file as below.
 Alternatively, you can customize the configuration file of MyScaleDB.

 ```yaml
 version: '3.7'